willbox858/CC-F22-Final-Projects/README.md

 Right click toggles the mouse cursor on and off, disabling mouse-look when the cursor is visible.

-The contents of the EW folder are functions provided by the professor simplify the usage of OpenGL, as well as to generate vertex data to be fed into the shaders (written by me).
+The contents of the EW folder are functions or classes provided by the professor simplify the usage of OpenGL, as well as to generate vertex data to be fed into the shaders.

-The shader itself was written in GLSL
+The shaders were written by myself in GLSL.